Who Are We

 Pride @KPU

 Pride @ KPU is a campus-wide initiative that aims to provide safer and more inclusive spaces for people of all genders and sexualities.
-Pride @ KPU ensures all 2SLGBTQIA+ students, staff and faculty feel visible and supported, providing an overview of available resources at KPU.
+Pride @ KPU ensures all 2SLGBTQIA+ students and employees feel visible and supported, providing an overview of available resources at KPU.

 KPU Sexual Health & Wellness Information Site